microsoft/AI-For-Beginners/README.md

 We have chosen two pedagogical tenets while building this curriculum: ensuring that it is hands-on **project-based** and that it includes **frequent quizzes**.

 By ensuring that the content aligns with projects, the process is made more engaging for students and retention of concepts will be augmented.
 In addition, a low-stakes quiz before a class sets the intention of the student towards learning a topic, while a second quiz after class ensures further retention.
 This curriculum was designed to be flexible and fun and can be taken in whole or in part.
-The projects start small and become increasingly complex by the end of the 12 week cycle.
+The projects start small and become increasingly complex by the end of the 12-week cycle.

 > Find our [Code of Conduct](etc/CODE_OF_CONDUCT.md), [Contributing](etc/CONTRIBUTING.md), and [Translation](etc/TRANSLATIONS.md) guidelines.
 Find our [Support Documentation here](etc/SUPPORT.md) and [security information here](etc/SECURITY.md).
 We welcome your constructive feedback!

 > **A note about quizzes**: All quizzes are contained [in this app](https://red-field-0a6ddfd03.1.azurestaticapps.net/), for 50 total quizzes of three questions each.
-They are linked from within the lessons but the quiz app can be run locally; follow the instruction in the `etc/quiz-app` folder.
+They are linked from within the lessons but the quiz app can be run locally; follow the instructions in the `etc/quiz-app` folder.

 ## Offline access